For a good number of you, this will be your first code4lib. Here is some information to help you navigate through the conference whirlwind:

 Morning and afternoon breaks will include snacks and caffeine.
 On full conference days, lunch will also be provided.
 No lunch or snacks will be provided on the preconference day.
 See the schedule for more details

 One activity we want to highlight is the Newcomer dinner on Sunday, March 8, 2020.
+See information about the dinner and the sign-up list here.
+Attendees are responsible in assessing the accessibility of the restaurant space of their choice.

 There will be an all-conference reception at the Carnegie Museum of Pittsburgh - Oakland.
 See the venues page for more information.